renmaiv/renmaiv/README.md

 The abandoned project I’m most proud of?

 A timeline of design culture snapshots and stories across countries — so you could compare, say, US vs. Taiwanese vs. Moroccan product design.
 It was called Limelapse.
-Who knows — maybe I’ll travel more and bring it back.
+Who knows — maybe I’ll travel more (or travel through other people eyes) and bring it back.

 <!--
 **renmaiv/renmaiv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.